phachon/fasthttpsession/README_CN.md

 	// set whether to pass this bar cookie only through HTTPS Secure bool

-	// sessionId is in url query
+	// sessionID is in url query
 	SessionIdInURLQuery bool

 	// sessionName in url query
 	SessionNameInUrlQuery string

-	// sessionId is in http header
+	// sessionID is in http header
 	SessionIdInHttpHeader bool

 	// sessionName in http header